vortexmakes/embedded-project-template/README.md

-# A template of a basic embedded project
+# A template of an embedded project
-This template could be used as a starting point when you have to create a new embedded project.
+It supports a single application and it could be used as a kickoff when you have to create a new embedded project.